learningmatter-mit/VOID/README.md

 conda activate VOID
 ```

-If you are installing VOID in a python environment > python3.6 and having problems when compiling zeo++, please refer to XXX in order to see how to solve them.
+If you are installing VOID in a Python environment (> Python 3.6) and encounter problems when compiling Zeo++, please refer to [Compiling Zeo++ in Python >3.6 Environments](#compiling-zeo--in-python-36-environments) for a solution.

 ### Zeo++ dependency